Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Building Nymeria Dataset

 To build the connection between body motion, natural language and activity recognition, we ask human annotators to write textual descriptions of in-context human motion by viewing playback videos of the dataset.
 The annotators segment the video into clips to write descriptions by answering predefined questions.
 To give annotators a holistic understanding of the motion, the playback video contains synchronized views of the egocentric video, third-person video, and human motion rendered with 3D scene.

-We define three annotation tasks to cover different levels of detail while scaling up human efforts in a meaningful way.
-The finest level is \textit{motion narration}, with the task to describe detailed body posture, \eg motion direction, velocity, how the upper body and the lower body interact with other people and the environment, the focusing attention etc. The next level annotation is \textit{atomic action}.
-Compared to motion narration with elaborate descriptions, annotators are encouraged to use action verbs whenever possible, \eg describing with ``dancing'' as opposed to ``swing both arms while rotating the body to the right with legs slightly apart''.
-Last, we define \textit{activity summarization}.
-As opposed to previous tasks which create snippets of 3-5 seconds, summarization breaks video into clips of 15-30 seconds to write one sentence summary of the high-level activity. \Cref{fig:narration-examples} provide examples of each annotation task.
-The figure shows the benefit of having all three synchronized views - where the egocentric view provides closed-up observations of the hand-object interactions and the environment, the third-person and motion rendering help annotators grasp a holistic understanding of the actions.
+We define three annotation tasks to describe motion coarse to fine, and scale up human efforts in a meaningful way.
+The finest level is \textit{motion narration} for detailed body posture, \eg motion direction, velocity, interactions and attention.
+Next, we annotate for \textit{atomic action}.
+Compared to motion narration, annotators are encouraged to use verbs whenever possible, \eg using ``dancing'' instead of ``swing both arms while rotating the body to the right with legs slightly apart''.
+The two tasks are done for <5s clips.
+The last task \textit{activity summarization} is to give one-sentence summary over 30s activity. \Cref{fig:narration-examples} provide examples of each annotation task.
+The figure shows the benefit of providing annotators three synchronized views.
+While the egocentric view captures closed-up hand-object interactions, the third-person and motion rendering help annotators grasp a holistic understanding of the actions.